SumoLogic/sumologic-lambda-extensions/README.md

 - AWS_REGION - Replace with your AWS Lambda Region.

 ### Receive logs during AWS Lambda execution time
-All the logs which are not sent to Sumo Logic during the execution of the AWS lambda, are sent to Sumo Logic during the [ShutDown](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-context.html) of the AWS Lambda.
+All the logs that are not sent to Sumo Logic during the Execution phase of the AWS Lambda, are sent during the shutdown phase instead.
+For more details on phases on the lifecycle and AWS Lambda phases please see the[ AWS documentation ](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-context.html).

-If you would like to send the Logs during the execution of the AWS lambda, you can add some extra execution time (using sleep at the end of lambda), which will give extension time to run and send the logs to Sumo Logic.
-We recommend adding a sleep time of around approx 1 - 2 seconds.
+If you would like to always send logs during the execution phase however, you can add extra execution time via a sleep function at the end of lambda code, which will give your extension time to run and send logs to Sumo Logic.
+We recommend setting this to two seconds.

 # Contributing